oyamauchi/shenzhen-vm/README.md

    a controller-to-controller XBus, just call `XBus::new()`.
 3. Also in `main()`, instantiate your structs, passing in clones of the buses you just created.
-4. Pass those structs to `Scheduler::new`, then call `Scheduler::advanced` to run them.
+4. Pass those structs to `Scheduler::new`, then call `Scheduler::advance` to run them.
 5. Call `Scheduler::end` to shut down the threads.

 ## Known Issues